michaelclaesson/municipio-deploy/README.md

 </p>

 ## About Municipio
-A README.md is located in each action that explains the purpose and usage of the action
+A README.md is located in each action folder that will explain the purpose and usage of the action

 ## Roadmap